gnmango/doc_en/Basic Creation Guide/Getting Started/Understanding Concepts/World Instances.md

 # Course Introduction
 Let's learn about the concept, creation, and destruction of world instances.
 To fully understand world instances, it is recommended that you have a firm grasp of rooms first.
-Related reading: [Creating Instance Maps](/docs/?postId=540{"target":"_self"}).
+Related reading: [Creating Instance Maps].
 # World Instances
 A world instance is a real entity based on world information created by the Maker.
 World instances are executed independently, and static rooms and instance rooms are configured according to the creator's production method.